Cluster Management

 Accessing the Keycloak Console

-• You’re automatically signed in with your Skycloak account — no credentials needed
+- You are automatically signed in with your Skycloak account, no separate credentials needed

 Accessing Cluster Logs